-In the screenshot below, you’ll see charts of data pulled from 5 email marketing software companies’ original research on open rates, CTR, bounce rates, and unsubscribe rates from their very own customer base.
-The industries listed below are 6 dominant B2B industry sectors.
+In the screenshot below, you’ll see charts of data pulled from five email marketing software companies’ original research on open rates, CTR, bounce rates, and unsubscribe rates from their very own customer base in six B2B industry sectors.

 Certain email marketing companies might attract certain “types” of companies that have a certain budget and need specific features.
-For example, the email marketing company Drip makes it very clear that they’re geared towards eCommerce businesses.
+For example, the email marketing software Klaviyo makes it very clear that it’s geared towards eCommerce businesses.

 The average open rate for the top 6 B2B industries ranges between 20-25%.
 More specifically, the technology/software industry has the lowest average open rate at 20.42%.
 Contrast that to the agencies which have the highest open rate at 25.49%.

-Click through rate refers to the percentage of people who clicked a link in your email out of all the people who opened the email.
+Click-through rate refers to the percentage of people who clicked a link in your email out of all the people who opened the email.
 By tweaking email copy, adjusting your email’s design, and creating more compelling CTAs you can improve your CTR.

 The bounce rate refers to the percentage of the total emails sent for a given campaign that couldn’t be delivered.
 There are two types of bounces: hard bounce and soft bounce.